inet-framework/inet-framework.github.io/HowCanYouHelp.md

 #### As a professor:

-*   Advertise INET-related [thesis topics](ThesisIdeas.html), and encourage your students to share the resulting code or findings
+*   Advertise INET-related project and thesis topics, and encourage your students to share the resulting code or findings
 *   Use INET in teaching, and share the materials you use

 #### As an open-source enthusiast: